assaf/zombie/doc/new-events.md

 Emitted whenever an interval event (`setInterval`) is fired, with the function and interval.

+`link (url, target)`

+Emitted when a link is clicked and the browser navigates to a new URL.
+Includes the URL and the target window (default to `_self`).

 `loaded (document)`

 Emitted when a document is loaded into a window or frame.
 This event is emitted